deoxxa/astarisx/README.md

 ```

 ## Getting Started
-(which is intended to act as a reference implementation)

 ###Install and start the example application (which is intended to act as a reference implementation).
 The example application is a good starting place when figuring out how things work.
 To get it running, navigate to the `./example` directory and run the following commands.